Defining and Understanding Workstream Collaboration

 Unified Communications (UC) boosts user productivity to enhance business communication processes, giving businesses the chance to integrate their communications and business apps.
 Basically, UC brings together telephony, meeting solutions (audio, web, video), IM, presence, and messaging (email), voicemail and has the capability to integrate with other communication applications like contact centers.

 While this sounds similar to the workstream collaboration definition, it’s missing the collaboration component that includes things like persistent chat, awareness and discovery functionality, and integrations.
 Also missing from UC is persistent file sharing the form of robust document management.
 For example, Microsoft Teams actually integrates SharePoint Online into its backend infrastructure, allowing Teams users to leverage and benefit from the nearly 20 year SharePoint document management legacy and experience.
-In many WSC applications, such as Slack or Workplace by Facebook, WSC also lacks the voice/telephony component that is a key (and major) part of unified communications.
+In many WSC applications, such as Slack or Workplace from Facebook, WSC also lacks the voice/telephony component that is a key (and major) part of unified communications.

 Why You Need It